 "ESG" shareholder proposals - The investment adviser believes environmental and social issues present investment risks and opportunities that can shape a company's long-term financial sustainability.
 Shareholder proposals, including those relating to social and environmental issues, are evaluated in terms of their materiality to the company and its ability to generate long-term value in light of the company's specific operating context.
-The investment adviser generally supports transparency and standardized disclosure, particularly that which leverages existing regulatory reporting or industry best practices.
-With respect to environmental matters, this includes disclosures aligned with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and the standards set forth by the Sustainability Accounting Standards Board (SASB), and sustainability reports more generally.
+The investment adviser generally supports transparency and standardized disclosure, particularly that which leverages existing regulatory reporting or industry standard practices.
+With respect to environmental matters, this includes disclosures aligned with industry standards and sustainability reports more generally.
 With respect to social matters, the investment adviser expects companies to be able to articulate a strategy or plan to advance diversity and equity within the workforce, including the company's management and board, subject to local norms and expectations.
 To that end, disclosure of data relating to workforce diversity and equity that is consistent with broadly applicable standards is generally supported.

-Principal fund shareholders - The following table identifies those investors who own of record, or are known by the fund to own beneficially, 5% or more of any class of its shares as of the opening of business on August 1, 2023.
+Principal fund shareholders - The following table identifies those investors who own of record, or are known by the fund to own beneficially, 5% or more of any class of its shares as of the opening of business on November 1, 2023.
 Unless otherwise indicated, the ownership percentages below represent ownership of record rather than beneficial ownership.